naveenaakumarasamy/Multiplying-two-matrix/README.md

 # Multiplying-two-matrix

 ## AIM:
-to find the multiplication of two matrix
+To write a python program to multiply two matrix and to display the the product of two array

 ## ALGORITHM: